-Notwithstanding the foregoing, the investigator and/or adjudicator, as the case may be, may consider any such records or information otherwise covered by this Section XX if the party holding the privilege affirmatively discloses the records or information to support their allegation or defense, as the case may be.
+Notwithstanding the foregoing, the investigator and/or adjudicator, as the case may be, may consider any such records or information if the party holding the privilege affirmatively discloses the records or information to support their allegation or defense, as the case may be.

-XXI.
 Sexual History

 During the investigation and adjudication processes, questioning regarding a Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
-Notwithstanding the foregoing, a Complainant who affirmatively uses information otherwise considered irrelevant by this Section XXI for the purpose of supporting the Complainant's allegations, may be deemed to have waived the protections of this Section XXI.
+Notwithstanding the foregoing, a Complainant who affirmatively uses information otherwise considered irrelevant for the purpose of supporting the Complainant's allegations, may be deemed to have waived the protections of the policy.

-XXII.
 Informal Resolution

-At any time after the parties are provided written notice of the Formal Complaint as specified in Section XIII, and before the completion of any appeal specified in Section XVIII, the parties may voluntarily consent, with the Title IX Coordinator's approval, to engage in mediation, facilitated resolution, or other form of dispute resolution the goal of which is to enter into a final resolution resolving the allegations raised in the Formal Complaint by agreement of the parties.
-Administrative Adjudication as specified in Section XVI.B is a form of informal resolution.
+At any time after the parties are provided written notice of the formal complaint, and before the completion of any appeal, the parties may voluntarily consent, with the Title IX Coordinator's approval, to engage in mediation, facilitated resolution, or other form of dispute resolution the goal of which is to enter into a final resolution resolving the allegations raised in the Formal Complaint by agreement of the parties.
+Administrative Adjudication is a form of informal resolution.